hello-robot/stretch_tutorials/example_2.md

 class ScanFilter:
   """
-  A class that implements a LaserScan filter that removes all of the points that are not infront of the robot
+  A class that implements a LaserScan filter that removes all of the points that are not infront of the robot.
   """
 	def __init__(self):
 		self.width = 1.0